aicioara/book-stories-from-2025/content/markdown/03 - Career Moves/1400 2025-09-14 - Reflections on my first month at OpenAI.md

 # Reflections on my first month at OpenAI

 It has been over a month since I quit Apple to join OpenAI, and I thought that today would be a good time to reflect over these changes.
-This article will ineviatbly go into some lightweight details about OpenAI itself, but you will not find any trade secrets here.
+This article will inevitably go into some lightweight details about OpenAI itself, but you will not find any trade secrets here.
 I was really impressed when I read [Calvin's blog post about the culture at OpenAI](https://calv.info/openai-reflections) and that article helped me a lot in setting up my expectations when joining.
 I will be giving my own, lighter version of that post, bearing in mind that I've only been with the company for a month.

 Obviously, none of these words are the views of the company, these are all my own opinions.
 Also, OpenAI is a big place and the culture and individual experiences differ with the team.
 With that said, let's dive right in.